wavefrontHQ/docs/pages/doc/query_language_getting_started.md

 ---
-title: Getting Started with Wavefront Query Language
+title: Query Language Quickstart
 keywords: query language
 tags: [query language, getting started, videos]
 sidebar: doc_sidebar
 permalink: query_language_getting_started.html
-summary: Learn how to get started with Wavefront Query Language.
+summary: Watch some videos, run a basic query, and apply filters and functions.
 ---
 The Wavefront Query Language has been designed especially for time series data.
 Time series data is unique and requires a query language that accommodates the periodicity, potential irregularity, and streaming nature of the data.